Information and Facts about the Physical Bible

 7,947 in the New Testament.

-• There are 788,280 words in the combined two testaments.
+There are 788,280 words combined in the two testaments.

 609,269 in the Old Testament.